Overview of Bohmian Mechanics: Bohmian Mechanics for Many-Particle Systems

 Following a similar development as we did for the single-particle case, see \sref{om.sec_single.3}, we can derive the following \textit{local} continuity equation associated to the many-particle Schr\"odinger equation, \eref{om.schordingerND}:

 where we have defined

-as the $k$-th component of the current density, see problem \ref{om.p7}.
+as the $k$-th component of the current density, see problem \ref{om.ppre6}.

-Since the many-particle Schr\"odinger equation is also compatible with a local conservation of particles, we can interpret $|\psi(\vec{x},t)|^2$ as the spatial distribution of an ensemble of trajectories.
+Since the many-particle Schr\"odinger equation is also compatible with a local conservation of particles, we can interpret $|\psi(\vec{x},t)|^2$ as the spatial distribution of an ensemble of many-particle trajectories assigned to an ensemble of different experiments.
 The Bohmian velocity of the $k$-th trajectory is:

-In fact, the strategy followed here to develop Bohmian mechanics can be extended to any quantum theory where a continuity equations holds: first, look for a continuity equation for the probability density and, then, define a velocity for the Bohmian trajectories as the current density divided by the probability density.
+In fact, the strategy followed here to develop Bohmian mechanics can be extended to any quantum equation of motion where a continuity equations holds: first, look for a continuity equation for the probability density and, then, define a velocity for the Bohmian trajectories as the current density divided by the probability density.
 A particular example will be developed for particles with spin in \sref{om.sec_many.4} and chapter 8.